 This means that when you reference that you’re fluent in Mandarin on your C.V, potential employers will see you as an attractive candidate, particularly in the retail and manufacturing industries.

-While you may think you should learn Mandarin for the professional benefits, another reason is that it will open your mind up to creativity.
+While you may think you should learn Mandarin for professional benefits, another reason is that it will open your mind up to creativity.

 At Keats School, we have Chinese culture classes.
 In these classes, you’ll learn the beautiful, artistic culture that China has.
 You can also take part in a Chinese calligraphy class.

 The written words in Mandarin are actually iconographic characters, which require a steady hand.
 Chinese symbols and characters are created by using strokes rather than painting.